ChaunceyKung/temporal-causal-discovery-tutorial/README.md

 If you find our work useful, please cite our work
 - KDD 2023 Tutorial (Causal Discovery from Temporal Data)
-- Survey paper (Causal Discovery from Temporal Data: An Overview and New Perspectives)
 ```
-@article{gong2023causal,
-  title={Causal Discovery from Temporal Data: An Overview and New Perspectives},
-  author={Gong, Chang and Yao, Di and Zhang, Chuzhe and Li, Wenbin and Bi, Jingping},
-  journal={arXiv preprint arXiv:2303.10112},
-  year={2023}
-}

 @inproceedings{kdd/Gong0ZLBDW23,
   author       = {Chang Gong and
                   Di Yao and